American Art Pottery

 Historical Society of Pennsylvania.
 One of the oldest and largest non-governmental repositories of historical documentary material.
 A "Discovery" catalogs list holdings of books, images and more.
 A digital library is also accessible.

 Art Library, University of Wisconsin Madison.

-Lewis Walpole Library at Yale University is an important center for research in 18th century studies.
-See their online digital collections.
+Lewis Walpole Library, a department of Yale University, is an important center for research in 18th century studies.
+Online digital collections are searchable.

 Library of Congress

 has made an extensive array of resources available online, including the

 library catalog, finding aids to archival collections, and many digital

 collections.
 Search their Online Catalog, or their Prints and Photographs Online Catalog, or browse featured digital collections.

 Library of Virginia serves as the state library and archives of the

 Commonwealth of Virginia.
 The LVA Catalog allows combined or separate searches of book/journal collections, archives/manuscript collections and/or image/index holdings.
 Many digital collection are available in their Virginia Memory project.
 See a useful chronological guide in their "Best Sources for Virginia Research by Time Period."